merill/merill.github.io/_posts/2019-11-04-password_hash_sync_and_staged_rollout___things_you_need_to_know.md

 ## MFA configuration for end users
 This is more about end user comms and planning.
 You need to figure out how you guide your users through the process of setting up MFA.

-Microsoft has a good guide to set this up over (https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-mfa-getstarted)
+Microsoft has a good guide to set this up over at [How To Get Started on MFA](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-mfa-getstarted)

 You get the best end user experience if you are licenced for Identity Protection (currently AAD P2) since it guides the user through the MFA set up process as part of their initial sign in.